 Liberty University Information Services (LUIS) maintains a campus-wide wireless network.

-All personal items left behind will be collected and made available for retrieval at the library Circulation Desk.
+All personal items left behind will be collected and made available for retrieval at the library Circulation Desk for a limited time.